darbinreyes/C-src/README.md

+In C, how do you implement memmove()? printf()? malloc()?
+Linux's list\_for\_each()?
+This is a collection of C code, from reputable sources, to be used when you want to know how to implement it yourself.

 # C source code - reputable references

 Sometimes, I want to know how some C function I am using is actually implemented, for example, the standard C library function `memmove()`.
 This directory contains a collection of open source C code to use as a reference.
 Each directory contains a **Sublime Text project**, which is essential for quickly finding what I'm looking for.